bloominstituteoftechnology/CollectionViewChallenge/free-form-questions.md

 You can build interfaces that do not look like a list or table with CVCs, and arrange the items almost however you'd like.
 TVCs are preferrable for confining elements in a predictable pattern.

-### You can make a catalog that can have sections of cells that can be navigated through vertically or horizontally with CVCs (like the Kindle, Netflix app, etc.), or only vertically with a TVC.
+### More specifically: You can make a catalog that can have sections of cells that can be navigated through vertically or horizontally with CVCs (like the Kindle, Netflix app, etc.), or only vertically with a TVC.

 # When do you use sections to organize table and collection view controllers?
 What advantages do sections offer?